 A/F mixture enters the impeller at the center and passes through the impeller and diffuser vanes.
 Finally, it enters the volute casing and the mixture goes to the engine from the casing.

 - Impeller speed → 80000 revs/min

 - Impellers are made of duralumin/alloy steels to withstand high steels.

-Twin Screw Supercharger works similar to other superchargers that are driven via a gear drive or belt from the engine’s crankshaft.
-The name Twin screw has evolved as the supercharger uses a pair of spiral rotor which is identical and are in the form of a screw.
+Twin Screw Supercharger works similarly to other superchargers that are driven via a gear drive or belt from the engine’s crankshaft.
+The name Twin screw has evolved as the supercharger uses a pair of the spiral rotor which is identical and are in the form of a screw.